mgius/Resume/README.md

 ## License

 resume.md is property of Nathaniel "Nat" Welch.
-You are welcome to use it as a base structure for your resume, but don't forget, you are not him.
+You are welcome to use it as a base structure for your resume, but don't forget, you are not him, or whoever you forked it from.

 The rest of the code is licensed CC-GPL.
 Remember sharing is caring.